ekassos/election-analytics/week-5.md

 <img src="/state_plot50.png" width="300%"> | <img src="/state_plot51.png" width="300%">  | <img src="/state_plot52.png" width="300%">  |

 ### _Model Evaluation_
-Our model presents some significant outliers, including the
+The probabilistsic model successfully captures the great majority of strong or leaning Democratic and Republican states across the country.
+Our model presents some significant outliers, including the most striking result of Pres.
+Trump winning the state of California, while Mr. Biden wins the state of Texas and Florida, two key battleground states with considerable percentages.

 ## **Prediction Results**
 We calculated the following two-party electoral vote prediction: **Biden:** 322 electoral votes, **Trump:** 216 electoral votes.
-As we mentioned above, the prediction interval among individual states might not match that of reality, however,
+As we mentioned above, the prediction interval among individual states might not match that of reality, however, in the general sense, our probabilistic model predicts the electoral vote share result quite close to FiveFortyFive's prediction (**Biden:** 346 electoral votes, **Trump:** 192 electoral votes).

 ## **Look under the hood**
 Feel free to test out our model using the R code and datasets, conveniently uploaded in a [ZIP file](/week-5.zip).